budak7273/ArmorModules/Old_README.md

             ]
         },
 ```

+You will need to edit some of the FactoryGame headers to make various properties accessible.
+Ask me to send you mine, or ask Nog about how to do this.

 Rebuild the FactoryGame module from Visual Studio the same way you would when setting up the project initially so that the blueprint classes exist for the editor.